TanishqDsharma/Project-ERC20Implementations/audit/Audit_ERC20BuggyImplementation1.md

 **Impact:** On deployment, _totalSupply will be 0, and _balances for all addresses will be 0.
 The token will be non-functional as no tokens exist to be transferred.

 **Mitigation:** Initialize the totalSupply in constructor or call _mint inside constructor to mint some supply of the tokens.

+# Medium

+### [M-1] Missing External Mint and Burn Functions (Fixed Supply after Deployment):

+**Description:** The _mint and _burn functions are declared as internal.
+There are no public or external functions that call these internal functions.

+**Impact:** Even if the token had an initial supply, there's no way to mint new tokens or burn existing ones after deployment.
+The token supply would be fixed (at zero in this case), which might not be the intended behavior for a mutable token